csavaro/pyPosControl/docs/source/index.rst

    Check out the :doc:`usage` section for further information.

 .. note::
-   This project is still under development.
+   This project was part of an intership at LMI ENSTA.

 .. autofunction::  ModelControl